mtklein/questlog/README.md

 # QuestLog

 QuestLog is a lightweight journal for real-world adventures.
-It blends a list of quests with an interactive map so you can explore with a sense of purpose.
+This repository hosts a proof-of-concept implemented as a single HTML file.
+The page stores quests locally and blends a quest list with an interactive map so you can explore with a sense of purpose directly in the browser.

 ## MVP Goals
 - **Quest Journal**: Create quests, edit their steps and check them off.
-Quests persist locally in a JSON file.
+Quests persist locally in the browser using `localStorage`.
 - **Interactive Map**: View quest locations on a map.
 - **Navigation and Routing**: Quests can define routes and waypoints so you can follow them on the map.
 - **User Customization**: Define major and minor locations to keep the map focused and meaningful.